 Generalizing the definition to include continuous time random processes requires only a little more work, much like that used to describe the Kolmogorov extension theorem.
-We would like all joint distributions involving a finite collection of samples to not depend on the starting time or, equivalently, to not be effected by shifts.
-The following general definition does this and it reduces to the previous definition when the process is a discrete time process.
+We would like all joint distributions involving a finite collection of samples to be independent of the starting time or, equivalently, to not be effected by shifts.
+The following general definition does this.
+It reduces to the previous definition when the process is a discrete time process.